-The Assessment Panel will assess eligible applications against the criteria and preestablished weightings, with the assistance of the program team, and make its recommendations to the program funding approver.
+The Assessment Panel will assess eligible applications against the criteria and preestablished weightings, with the assistance of the review team, and make its recommendations to the program funding approver.

-The OLG Deputy Secretary is the final decision maker (including for the approval of funding).
-The Deputy Secretary will ensure compliance with the Grants Administration Guide and these Guidelines (as approved by the Minister for Local Government and any variations by the Minister), in determining allocations.
+The Deputy Secretary is the final decision maker (including for the approval of funding).
+The Deputy Secretary ensures compliance with the Grants Administration Guide and these Guidelines (as approved by the Minister for Local Government), in determining allocations.